HsiangHung/Machine_Learning_Note/Bayesian_MCMC/README.md

 y = stats.beta.pdf(x, heads, N - heads)
 ```

 Before any trials, 0 trials and 0 heads, our posterior density is a uniform distribution.
-We can interpret it as which due to the unknown fairness, the uniform distribution states that each level of fairness (or each value of θ) to be equally likely.
+We can interpret it as which due to the unknown fairness, the uniform distribution states that each level of fairness (or each value of $\theta$) to be equally likely.

 ![Figure_1](images/Figure_1.png)